tumble1999/savaslabs.github.io/_drafts/mit-press.md

 ### Drupal development and code cleanup

-Since 2014, Savas refactored substantial portions of the MIT Press Drupal codebase for improved security, usability, and performance.
-To guarantee a reliable and maintainable site for years to come, Savas developers phased out fragile custom code, replacing it with coding standards complaint code utilizing the Drupal API, and re-organizing the way the content within the site is rendered.
+Since 2014, Savas Labs refactored substantial portions of the MIT Press Drupal codebase for improved security, usability, and performance.
+To guarantee a reliable and maintainable site for years to come, Savas Labs developers phased out fragile custom code, replacing it with coding standards complaint code utilizing the Drupal API, and re-organizing the way the content within the site is rendered.

-Savas developers added new functionality to the site, enhancing the user experience and making it easier for content editors to do their jobs.
-Savas has also been responsible for resolving numerous permissions issues and other bugs that had previously hindered site maintainers.
+Savas Labs developers added new functionality to the site, enhancing the user experience and making it easier for content editors to do their jobs.
+Savas Labs has also been responsible for resolving numerous permissions issues and other bugs that had previously hindered site maintainers.

-During the development process, Savas brought existing code up to standards, increasing maintainability and functionality.
+During the development process, Savas Labs brought existing code up to standards, increasing maintainability and functionality.

 ---

 ### New feature integration

-Savas has collaborated with MIT Press to deploy new microsites and new features to the MIT Press website.
-This includes a custom module build by Savas for a large-scale data integration with an external FileMaker database, automating what was a tedious, manual process into a one click, push button deployment.
+Savas Labs has collaborated with MIT Press to deploy new microsites and new features to the MIT Press website.
+This includes a custom module build by Savas Labs for a large-scale data integration with an external FileMaker database, automating what was a tedious, manual process into a one click, push button deployment.

 ---

 ### Security audit

-Savas developers implemented version control using Git and GitHub, a deployment system using [Fabric](https://www.fabfile.org) and made important initial security updates.
-On an ongoing basis, Savas has identified and investigated potential security issues and made the appropriate updates to ensure that sensitive and propriatary information is protected.
+Savas Labs developers implemented version control using Git and GitHub, a deployment system using [Fabric](https://www.fabfile.org) and made important initial security updates.
+On an ongoing basis, Savas Labs has identified and investigated potential security issues and made the appropriate updates to ensure that sensitive and propriatary information is protected.